ozkancan1997/streamingWebsiteNodejs/readme.md

 ## Installation

+You need to install Node.js first.
 Use npm to install dependencies.
 You need an environment variable that contains "MONGODB_URI" and "SESSION_SECRET".

 ```bash
 npm install